telerik/xaml-docs/controls/radheatmap/colorizers.md

 		Key .Offset = 1 _
 	})
 	memberMapping1.Colorizer = ValueGradientColorizer1
 {{endregion}}

 The same code in XAML will look like this:

 #### __XAML__
 {{region radheatmap-colorizers_2}}
 	<telerik:HeatMapValueGradientColorizer x:Key="ValueGradientColorizer1">
 	    <GradientStop Offset="0" Color="#D9E7F1" />
 	    <GradientStop Offset="1" Color="#01518C" />
 	</telerik:HeatMapValueGradientColorizer>
 {{endregion}}

 >When a value is smaller than the already set RangeMinimum, it gets that color.
 The same goes for RangeMaximum.
 This applies for all the types of colorizers.

 Let’s apply a colorizer to the already defined MemberMappings:

 #### __XAML__
 {{region radheatmap-colorizers_3}}
 	<telerik:MemberMapping Header="Horse Power" ValuePath="HorsePower" Colorizer="{StaticResource ValueGradientColorizer1}"/>
 {{endregion}}

-Here is the result where the value correspoding to offset 0 is 70 , and to offset 1 – 306:
+Here is the result where the value corresponding to offset 0 is 70 , and to offset 1 – 306:

 ![RadHeatMap_colorizers_02png](images/RadHeatMap_colorizers_02.png)